skrysmanski/docker-ctrl-c-test/README.txt

 Build with:

-  docker build -t ctrl-c-test .
+  docker build -t krys/ctrl-c-test .

 Run with:

-  docker run --rm -ti ctrl-c-test
+  docker run --rm -ti krys/ctrl-c-test

 The container will not exit until you press Ctrl+C (or use docker stop, of course).